1988 Cook County, Illinois, elections

 The Cook County, Illinois, general election was held on November 8, 1988.

 Primaries were held March 15, 1988.

 Elections were held for Clerk of the Circuit Court, Recorder of Deeds, State's Attorney, one seat on the Cook County Board of Appeals, three seats on the Water Reclamation District Board, and judgeships on the Circuit Court of Cook County.

 Election information

 1988 was a presidential election year in the United States.
 The primaries and general elections for Cook County races coincided with those for federal races (President and House) and those for state elections.

 Political context

 After Harold Washington's 1987 re-election as Chicago mayor and the end of the Council Wars gridlock on the Chicago City Council, Washington reconciled with the Cook County Regular Democratic Organization.
-Before his death in November 1987, he endorsed the regular organization's slate of candidates for Cook County office in 1988 (Richard M. Daley for re-election as state's attoreny; Aurelia Pucinski for clerk of courts; and Carol Moseley-Braun for recorder of deeds.
+Before his death in November 1987, he endorsed the regular organization's slate of candidates for Cook County office in 1988 (Richard M. Daley for re-election as state's attorney; Aurelia Pucinski for clerk of courts; and Carol Moseley-Braun for recorder of deeds).